 Communication in Leadership Competencies

 In order to lead and manage others, one must communicate coherently.
 Communicating effectively is a critical component in developing others in their skills, as well as building and maintaining relationships.
 Leadership competencies should include basic communication theory for maximum performance in managing successful teams and work groups.
 Leadership skills are an ongoing process, and they must be adapted to changing business environments.
 Future business trends may add to, or alter, current human resource training protocols.
-A great way to get a jump on your role as a future leader is to acquire a graduate degree, and the Creighton online MBA program is a great way to get started.
+A great way to get a jump on your role as a future leader is to acquire a graduate degree, CLICK HERE to learn about some programs.

 Any team-oriented operation must have clearly defined goals.
 Thus a successful business leader will have a plan of vision and direction that all can see, follow, and implement.
 Without that “strategy of vision”, the business ship is afloat, but without a rudder!
 Corporate plans- of- operations should communicate a clear direction on where the business is going.
 The superior administrative manager will actively involve others in identifying common priorities and goals.
 Once the business vision has been clearly communicated, subordinates can be inspired to take the lead in achieving that vision.
 Ethics and integrity thus also play a key role in motivating others for optimum performance levels.